 Social and economic inequalities shape the well being and reproductive choices of families around the world.
-My research focuses on the role of work, family, and the welfare state to explore a complex process of economic inequality, in which gender and educational differences in employment lead those from more disadvantaged groups or those facing a high work-family trade-off to postpone or forego childbearing and experience lower well being – outcomes which ultimately challenge our aging societies.
+My research focuses on the role of work, family, and the welfare state to explore a complex process of economic inequality, in which gender and educational differences in employment lead those from more disadvantaged groups or those facing a high work-family trade-off to experience lower well being and postpone or forego childbearing – outcomes which ultimately challenge our aging societies.

 Early careers of managers and young professionals